micro-ROS/rmw_microxrcedds/rmw_microxrcedds_c/QUALITY.md

 ### ABI Stability Within a Released ROS Distribution [1.v]/[1.vi]

 **rmw_microxrcedds_c**  contains C and C++ code and therefore must be concerned with ABI stability, and will maintain ABI stability within a ROS distribution.
-Any ABI break in **rmw_microxrcedds_c** will be done between minor versions and it should be clearly stated on the release notes.
+Any ABI break in **rmw_microxrcedds_c** will be done between minor versions and it should be clearly stated in the release notes.

 ## Change Control Process [2]